Ankara Turkey Travel Guide

 The climate is cold, with significant snowfall.
 Some outdoor activities may have limitations.
 Daylight hours are shorter.

 Your passport must maintain validity for at least 6 months beyond your intended date of entry into Turkey.
-Certain countries require even longer validity, like 150 days from the date of entry for e-Visa holders.
+Some countries require even longer validity, like 150 days from the date of entry for e-Visa holders.

 Validity of at least 6 months beyond entry.